frontenddogma/css-optimization-basics/manuscript/operation.md

 }
 ```

 Example: Now how about optimizing this code.
+(Rather subtly.)

 Consistency is, in theory, reasonably easy to achieve.
 We [establish coding guidelines](http://www.oreilly.com/web-platform/free/little-book-html-css-coding-guidelines.csp), we use (or build) tools to help follow and test for the guidelines, and then we enforce the guidelines.
 This goes as far as that many guidelines can be enforced right after writing and editing our CSS, and then again for production, where we may apply slightly different rules particularly geared towards production.